DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Create individual AWS CloudFormation templates that align to a guardrail.
 Store the templates in an AWS CodeCommit repository.
 Create an AWS::ControlTower::EnableControl logical resource in the template for each account in the organization.
 Configure an AWS CodePipeline pipeline in the security team's account.
 Advise the security team to invoke the pipeline and provide these parameters when starting the pipeline.

 - ##### 🔑C. Create individual AWS CloudFormation templates that align to a guardrail.
 Store the templates in an AWS CodeCommit repository.
-Create an AWS::ControlTower::EnableControl logical resource in the template for each OU in the organization.
-Configure an AWS CodePipeline pipeline in the security team's account that an Amazon EventBridge rule will invoke for the security team's CodeCommit changes.
+Create an AWS::ControlTower::<mark>EnableControl logical resource</mark> in the template for <mark>each OU</mark> in the organization.
+Configure an AWS <mark>CodePipeline pipeline</mark> in the security team's account that an Amazon EventBridge rule will invoke for the security team's CodeCommit changes.

 - 🔑D. Configure an AWS CodePipeline pipeline in the security team's account that an Amazon EventBridge rule will invoke for PutObject events to an Amazon S3 bucket.
 Create individual AWS CloudFormation templates that align to a guardrail.
 Store the templates in the S3 bucket.
 Create an AWS::ControlTower::EnableControl logical resource in the template for each OU in the organization.